CIVIL 733 : Coastal Engineering Dynamics

 Examples of specific feedback from students that we will use in our planning for next year:

-• In response to very positive feedback on the field trip and guest lectures, we'll keep these parts of the course in 2024.
+• In response to very positive feedback on the field trip and guest lectures, we'll keep these parts of the course in 2025.
+Time and resources permitting, the field trip may contain a quantitative element.

 Other Information